telerik/kendo-ui-core/CONTRIBUTING.md

 All code contributed to this project should adhere to a consistent style, so please keep these in mind before you submit your Pull Requests:

-- Tab indentation, size of 2
+- Space indentation, size of 4
 - Semicolons are nice.
 Use them
-- Single quotes
+- Double quotes
 - No trailing whitespace
 - Declare variables at the top of a scope
 - Return early
 - Be JSHint Valid

 Beyond these, your best bet, when it doubt it to follow [idiomatic.js](https://github.com/rwldrn/idiomatic.js).